AlexanderToman/Saif/README.md

 # Saif

-<b>Game application.
-Constructed in Java with the help of LibGdx libraries.</b>
+Game application.
+Constructed in Java with the help of LibGdx libraries.